skagankose/ada_fall_2017/index.md

 ## 1.4.
 Analysis of Patents belonging to Countries by CPC Categories

-The Cooperative Patent Classification (CPC) is patent categorization model which has been jointly developed by the European Patent Office (EPO) and the United States Patent and Trademark Office (USPTO).
+The Cooperative Patent Classification (CPC) is a patent categorization model which has been jointly developed by the European Patent Office (EPO) and the United States Patent and Trademark Office (USPTO).

 CPC categories are indicated in the following table.